dmuth/dns-tool/README.md

   --query-type QUERY_TYPE
                         Query type (Supported types: A, AAAA, CNAME, MX, SOA, NS) Defalt: a
+  --request-id REQUEST_ID
-  --json                Output response as JSON --json-pretty-print   Output response as JSON Pretty-printed --text                Output response as formatted text --graph               Output response as ASCII graph of DNS response packet --debug, -d           Enable debugging
+                        Hex value for a request ID (default: random) --json                Output response as JSON --json-pretty-print   Output response as JSON Pretty-printed --text                Output response as formatted text --graph               Output response as ASCII graph of DNS response packet --raw                 Output raw DNS packet and immediately exit --stdin               Instead of making DNS query, read packet from stdin.
+                        (works great with --raw!)
+  --fake-ttl            Set a fake TTL, for use in test scripts where hashes
+                        are made of the output --debug, -d           Enable debugging
   --quiet, -q           Quiet mode--only log errors
 ```